dotnet-foundation/website/input/about/election/policy.md

 A Nominating Committee shall be formed by the Board of Directors ahead of each Director election for the purpose of helping to establish a strong slate of candidates for each election.
 Specifically, the Nominating Committee shall have the following responsibilities:

-- Determine what information shall be collected from At-Large Director candidates to assist both its committee and the voting members make informed choices
+- Determine what information shall be collected from At-Large Director candidates to assist both its committee and the voting members to make informed choices
 - Collect all nominations from interested At-Large Director candidates
-- Vet candidates based on established Board of Directors criteria
+- Vet candidates based on established Board of Directors' criteria
-- Encourage members within the .NET Foundation to run for election – especially if they meet the established Board of Directors criteria and/or could help the Foundation achieve its Board of Directors diversity goals
+- Encourage members within the .NET Foundation to run for election – especially if they meet the established Board of Directors' criteria and/or could help the Foundation achieve its Board of Directors' diversity goals
-- Present to the Board of Directors the propose slate of candidates for the Director election
+- Present to the Board of Directors the proposed slate of candidates for the Director election
   - The Nominating Committee shall aim to present no more than three candidates for each available At-Large Director seat
 - Notify each nominee not included in the election slate, summarizing the reasons for their exclusion.